NovaK0/course_project_2/README.md

 Torii: Used when connections exhibit traits indicative of the Torii botnet, with labeling criteria similar to those used for Mirai, albeit in the context of a less common botnet family.

 ----> Classification Problem:
-We have performed classification problem on "Label" feature in order to predict to which class a particular malicious attack belongs to.
+I have performed classification problem on "Label" feature in order to predict to which class a particular malicious attack belongs to.
-We have also performed classification problem on "protos" means protocols to predict which Network protocol is mostly attacked.

-----> Work Distribution:
-Every member in the group has worked individually on the dataset and the work can be seen in respective branches.
+I have SGD classifier and accuracy is 98%